 It is important to police your trademark so as to keep it from falling by the way of generocide (death by becoming too generic due to its popularity and/or significance) or being counterfeited (knock-offs).
 A common example of generocide includes trademarks like “escalator” for the moving staircases.
 If you are curious you can read more about generic trademarks.
 A common example of trademark counterfeiting includes the cheap knock-off/fake Louis Vuitton handbags.
 You know, the ones that look like it’s the real deal at first glance but any savvy fashionista knows better upon closer inspection.

 Trying to use Trademark as a Reputation Management Method.

 Yes, there are times when you should be policing your trademark as discussed above.
 However, just as I cannot talk about The Home Depot without saying “The Home Depot,” the same goes for anyone else wanting to talk (or write), good or bad, about a particular brand.
 Such use falls under what is called “nominative fair use” which applies when a person has used one’s trademark to describe or refer to the trademark holder’s product.
-As with most aspects of law there are caveats and tests, however, generally speaking, just because you have a registered trademark doesn’t mean that you can submit cease and desist letters and allege trademark infringement as a way to get websites to take down content critical of your business.
-Chances are, in that context, it is NOT trademark infringement.
+As with most aspects of law there are caveats and tests, however, generally speaking, just because you have a registered trademark doesn’t mean that you can submit cease and desist letters and allege trademark infringement as a way to get websites/content creators to take down content about your business, especially if it is critical of your business.
+Chances are, in that critical context, it is NOT trademark infringement.

 If you are in the state of Arizona and are looking for that solid “friend in the lawyering business” consider Beebe Law, PLLC!
 We truly enjoy helping our business clients meet and exceed their goals!
 Contact us today.